-cause it may go unnoticed by workers.
-Where workers recognise that they are underpaid, research indicates that the vast majority do not take steps to Research exploring worker responses to unrecover what they are owed, and those who do act derpayment has typically focused on limitations may have little success.
-For example, 91 per cent experienced by underpaid workers.
-More recently, of surveyed underpaid temporary migrant workers however, Farbenblum & Berg (2018) drew on survey did not take steps to recover their wages, despite evidence to identify the cost-benefit analysis unrecognising that they were underpaid (Farbenblum derpaid workers engage in when weighing the likely & Berg, 2018).
-Two thirds of underpaid temporary amount and low chance of a successful outcome in migrant worker survey respondents who sought to a recovery claim against the effort, resources and recover wages recovered nothing, and fewer than 1 risks involved in taking legal action.
-This assessment in 6 recovered the full amount owed (Farbenblum & reflects a range of structural obstacles to recovery, Berg.
-2018).
-This evidence of difficulties pursuing from legal complexity and assessing the underand achieving recovery is supported by a large body payment, to the increased use of labour hire and of key stakeholder submissions to recent inquiries. gig-based work arrangements (Farbenblum & Berg, 2018).
-Even workers who obtain a court judgment in To date, analysis and reform debates surroundtheir favour often fail to recover funds, particularly ing entitlement underpayment have mostly concen- if the responsible employer or entity has become outcomes achieved in the context of legal help for underpaid workers is a useful avenue for investigating these underexplored dimensions of underpayment recovery.
+Research exploring worker responses to underpayment has typically focused on limitations experienced by underpaid workers.
+More recently, however, Farbenblum & Berg (2018) drew on survey evidence to identify the cost-benefit analysis underpaid workers engage in when weighing the likely amount and low chance of a successful outcome in a recovery claim against the effort, resources and risks involved in taking legal action.
+This assessment reflects a range of structural obstacles to recovery, from legal complexity and assessing the underpayment, to the increased use of labour hire and gig-based work arrangements (Farbenblum & Berg, 2018).
+Even workers who obtain a court judgment in their favour often fail to recover funds, particularly if the responsible employer or entity has become insolvent.
+Together this evidence suggests the civil justice system is performing well below expectations in underpayment recovery matters.